MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/limits.md

 ### Physical shards
 - Maximum: 10 (in preview).
 [Reach out to our team](mailto:mongodb-feedback@microsoft.com) for more shards.

-### Collection and index limits
+### Collection limits
 -	Collections per cluster: 1,000
--	Collection size: 4 TiB
+-	Unsharded collection size: 4 TiB
--	Indexes per cluster: 100
--	Total index size: 100 GiB

 [Reach out to our team](mailto:mongodb-feedback@microsoft.com) for the higher values support.